Functional classification of metabolic networks: The Grassmann Distance

-\end{widetext} where the $\theta_i$ are the principal angles between the subspaces.
 If we consider $k\leq \ell$, the Grassmann distance metric provides a distance from the $\ell$-dimensional subspace $B$ to the furthest $\ell$-dimensional subspace that contains the $k$-dimensional subspace $A$.
-The symmetric statement is also true: it is the distance from the $k$-dimensional subspace $A$ to the furthest $k$-dimensional subspace contained in the $\ell$-dimensional subspace $B$ \cite{Ye2016}.
-Herewithin, we will refer to the geodesic distance metric between right and left nullspaces, in the doubly infinite Grassmannian, as R-Grassmann and L-Grassmann, respectively.
+The symmetric statement is also true: it is the distance from the $k$-dimensional subspace $A$ to the furthest $k$-dimensional subspace contained in the $\ell$-dimensional subspace $B$~\cite{Ye2016}.

+Fundamentally, the Grassmann distance (Eq.~\ref{eq:GRASSMANN}) is comprised of a dimension gap, the difference in the dimension of the subspaces, and an angular term that corresponds to correlations between the basis vectors, the sum of the squared principal angles.
+From the rank-nullity theorem, we can show that the dimensions of the stoichiometric nullspaces are determined by the number of chemical species and metabolic processes (Appendix~\ref{sec:nullspace-expo}).
+In this manner, the Grassmann distance on stoichiometric nullspaces captures size differences between networks.
+Herewithin, we will refer to the geodesic distance metric between right and left stoichiometric nullspaces, in the doubly infinite Grassmannian, as R-Grassmann and L-Grassmann, respectively [Figs.~\ref{fig:network-grassmann}(d)-\ref{fig:network-grassmann}(f)].